Gricad/calcul/_drafts/2017-07-04-nix-tutorial.markdown

 Regarding the expression, an important attribute is `buildInputs` that defines a set of Nix packages dependencies for package build.
 You may also use `propagatebuildInputs` for the dependencies that also need to be present at runtime.

 In this example, we have provided our own build script into a "builder" block, because configure and Makefile are not provided.
-The builder starts with "source $stdenv/setup" to setup the environment and process the buidInputs.
+The builder starts with ```source $stdenv/setup``` to setup the environment and process the buidInputs.
-The $out variable is the location of the package under Nix store.
+This also set up the ```$out``` variable that gives the location of the package under the Nix store.

 Generally, the last part of the expression contains a list of meta attributes.
-Meta attributes contain informations about the package, such a description, the reference of the maintainer,....
+Meta attributes contain informations about the package, such a description, license, the reference of the maintainer,....
 Check the [documentation of meta attributes](http://nixos.org/nixpkgs/manual/#chap-meta) for more information.

 Once your expression is written, you have to declare the package in the list of packages :